toainn92/School_District_Analysis/README.md

 ![](Resources/District_Summary_After.PNG)

+- The average math score went down by 0.1
+- The average reading score stayed the same.
-- The passing math percentage went down by 0.2%
+- The passing math percentage went down by 0.2%.
-- The passing reading percentage went down by 0.3%
+- The passing reading percentage went down by 0.3%.
-- The overall passing percentage went down by 0.1%
+- The overall passing percentage went down by 0.1%.

 ### How is the school summary affected?
 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?